chandana105/foodit-foodOrderingWebApp/README.md

 - header design changes (DONE)
 - search bar , top filter design and functionality change (DONE)
-- cards componenet centered
+- cards componenet centered (DONE)
-- cards similar to swiggy
+- cards similar to swiggy (DONE)
 - header always fixed to top (DONE)
 - shimmer design changes
 - footer design changes
   - TODO: handling both filters together functionality , if one filter is on , other should automaitcally gets off or not , to see fro m website

+### restaurant details page changes

+- details header design (DONE)
+- categroy design similar to mob app
+- all categroeis to be by default open
+- on ADD button , showing quantity button
+- react-infinite-scroll-component

 ### mobile view design